Design and development of optical modules for the BUTTON-30 detector: Assembly procedure

 \subsection{Quality assurance and shipping}

 After assembly, each module was immersed in a tank containing deionised water for at least 30 minutes to test the water tightness.
-Two modules required re-work at this stage due to incorrect torque procedures being followed.
+Two modules required re-work at this stage due to incorrect torque procedures being followed (missed final pass on the cap nut).
 In addition to the standard immersion test, the selected modules were kept underwater for up to 2 weeks without any signs of water intrusion.
 As a further check, a module was cooled to 0$^{\circ}~\mathrm{C}$\ in a climate chamber and then immersed in the water tank without problems.

 After completion of the immersion test, the HV connector was installed to allow electrical testing.
 Each module was placed in a tent (Figure~\ref{fig:14-complete-module}) and the dark count and the current draw were measured at the nominal operating voltage.
 The values obtained were verified to match those obtained in previous tests~\cite{Akindele:2023ixz}.